Lakhankumawat/LearnCPP/S-Stack/README.md

 Algorithm
 ```
 - Time Complexity O(n) , where n is length of expression .
+- Space Complexity O(n), where n is the length of expression.
 1. Using cpp build a stack.
 2. Reverse the infix expression
 3. Read each character of Infix expression one by one from left to right.